FloncDev/DevFlock/README.md

 # Welcome to my profile!

-Note: Most things here need updating

 ## About me
 Hello!
-My name is GitHub name is DevFlock, But I go as Airflock.
-I'm young and trying to learn programming!
-At the time of writing, I have been learning for around a month and a half, but have had some experience before hand.
+My name is GitHub name is DevFlock, But I go as Flonc.
+At the time of writing, I currently have over a years experience but still learning new things.

 ## Languages I know
-I have been learning python for a bit over 10 months I also know basics for website making.
-I'm looking to know as many as I can before I finish my high school!
+Have been doing Python since august 2020 and know the basics of Java, JavaScript, C#, Lua and learning Kotlin.
+Also know HTML and CSS but they are not really languages.

 ## Contact Me
 You can contact me at discord: Flonc#0001<br>